|Study location||Canada, Ontario, King City|

 The entry qualification documents are accepted in the following languages: English.

-In Canada, the health care system has moved towards an interdisciplinary team approach, therefore, as a graduate of this program, you will be working collaboratively with doctors, nurses, psychologists and other therapists in the workforce.
+In Canada, the health care system has moved towards an interdisciplinary team approach.
+As a graduate of this program, you will be working collaboratively with other healthcare professionals in the workforce.

 Mandatory Degree Work Term